CombineCommunity/CombineExt/README.md

 ------

-### CurrentValueRelay
+### `CurrentValueRelay`

 A `CurrentValueRelay` is identical to a `CurrentValueSubject` with two main differences:

-* It only accepts values, but not completion events, which means it cannot fail
+* It only accepts values, but not completion events, which means it cannot fail.
-* It only publishes a `.finished` event upon deallocation
+* It only publishes a `.finished` event upon deallocation.

 ```swift
 let relay = CurrentValueRelay<String>("well...")